wjbryant/taboverride/README.md

 Tab Override is a lightweight script that allows tabs to be entered in `textarea` elements.
 A
-[jQuery plugin](https://github.com/wjbryant/jquery.taboverride "Tab Override jQuery plugin") is also available to adapt the API to jQuery.
+[jQuery plugin](https://github.com/wjbryant/jquery.taboverride "Tab Override jQuery plugin") is also available which wraps the API for jQuery.
 Code documentation is available at [wjbryant.github.io/taboverride/docs/](http://wjbryant.github.io/taboverride/docs/tabOverride.html "Tab Override Code Documentation").

 Try out the demo at